-- The only information held by Mudgee Meals on Wheels about a client will be information necessary to provide the service. - Information should be as non-obtrusive and objective as possible, yet relevant and up-todate. - The client has the right to withhold information for privacy reasons provided this does not place any stakeholder at risk of harm. - Information about a client will not be shared with another agency without the permission of the client or his/her legal guardian or advocate, except in the case of an emergency. - Clients have the right to read any personal information kept about them by Mudgee Meals on Wheels in accordance with Council's Access to Information Policy.
-Requests from clients to access files should be referred to the Coordinator, who should ensure that assistance is provided for the client to access information on his/her file within a reasonable timeframe. - Information regarding clients will be stored in a filing cabinet, which is kept locked when the office is unattended and within Council's Records Management System.
-This information is only accessible to the Coordinator, the Community Services Officer and relevant Council staff.
+- The only information held by Meals on Wheels about a client will be information necessary to provide the service. - Information should be as non-obtrusive and objective as possible, yet relevant and up-to-date. - The client has the right to withhold information for privacy reasons provided this does not place any stakeholder at risk of harm.

+- Information about a client will not be shared with another agency without the permission of the client or his/her legal guardian or advocate, except in the case of an emergency. - Clients have the right to read any personal information kept about them by Meals on Wheels in accordance with Council's Access to Information Policy.
+Requests from clients to access files should be referred to the CHSP Services Coordinator, who should ensure that assistance is provided for the client to access information on his/her file within a reasonable timeframe. - Information regarding clients will be secured stored and only accessible to the CHSP Services Coordinator, Community Services Officers and relevant Council staff.